Powered by MOMENTUM MEDIA

 “This can be as simple as going over your latest statement, thinking about your risk appetite and whether it aligns with your current investments, and considering seeking financial advice from an expert.”

-A good first step is to access your superannuation account online.
-Take note of what you currently have and understand what you might need as a balance to retire.
+A good first step is for trustees to access their superannuation account online, taking note of what they currently have and understanding what balance they may need to retire.

-She said it is also important to make sure your contact details are up to date and that you’ve nominated a beneficiary.
+She said it is also important for trustees to make sure their contact details are up to date and that they have nominated a beneficiary.

 “Don’t forget to check you’re in the right investment option for you and that your insurance cover reflects your needs,” she said.